Khawabi: Ottoman period

-Modern era
+French Mandatory period

-In 1918–19, during the initial period of French Mandate rule that soon followed the Ottoman defeat in Syria, the center of the nahiyah was transferred to al-Sawda by the French authorities as a consequence of Khawabi's participation in the anti-French Syrian Coastal Revolt led by Sheikh Salih al-Ali, an Alawite sheikh from the area.
-Sheikh al-Ali had used the citadel to store weaponry during the revolt.
-Most of its Ismaili inhabitants had been evacuated to nearby villages while a smaller number had emigrated the Ismaili-majority towns of Masyaf and Salamiyah in the vicinity of Hama.
-The French authorities set fire to the citadel to punish the fortress village for its use against the French occupation.
+In 1918–19, during the initial period of French Mandatory rule that soon followed the Ottoman defeat in Syria in World War I, the center of the nahiye was transferred to the Christian village of al-Sawda by the French authorities as a consequence of Khawabi's participation in the anti-French Syrian Coastal Revolt led by Sheikh Salih al-Ali, an Alawite sheikh from the area.
+Al-Ali had used Khawabi's citadel to store weaponry during the revolt.
+Most of the fortress village's Isma'ili inhabitants had been evacuated to nearby villages while a smaller number had emigrated the Isma'ili-majority towns of Masyaf and Salamiya in the district of Hama.
+The French authorities set fire to the citadel to punish Khawabi's inhabitants for their resistance against the French occupation.

-During the French Mandate, Khawabi became overshadowed by al-Sawda, with people traveling to the latter town for commercial transactions instead of Khawabi as in Ottoman times.
-While Khawabi rapidly declined, al-Sawda became a dynamic regional center having a clinic, a secondary school and a wide range of shops.
-The Ismaili population in the village had been gradually declining and by 1930 none of the original inhabitants remained.
-Today Khawabi's inhabitants are mostly Sunni Muslim.
-Most of the Ismaili residents fled the village following disputes with the Sunni Muslim residents over land and livestock.
-The dispute ultimately prompted the Sunnis to invite Alawite militias, who were also in conflict with the Ismailis during that time, to assault the community.
+During the French Mandatory period (1920–1946), Khawabi became overshadowed by al-Sawda, with people traveling to the latter town for commercial transactions instead of Khawabi, which also lost its court, police station and civil registry office.
+While Khawabi rapidly declined, al-Sawda became a dynamic regional center with a clinic, a secondary school and a wide range of shops.
+The Isma'ili population in the village had been gradually declining and by 1930 none of the Isma'ili inhabitants remained.
+Until the present day, Khawabi's inhabitants are mostly Sunni Muslims.
+Most of the Isma'ili residents fled the village following disputes with its Sunni Muslim residents over land and livestock.
+The dispute ultimately prompted the Sunnis to invite Alawite militias, who were also in conflict with the Isma'ilis during that time, to assault the community.
 About 100 residents were killed and thousands more in the area fled to Tartus.
-Most of Khawabi's former Ismaili inhabitants relocated to the nearby hamlet of Aqir Zayti.
-There are two other Ismaili hamlets in Khawabi's vicinity: Awaru (to the west) and Brummanet Raad to the northeast.
+Most of Khawabi's former Isma'ili inhabitants relocated to the nearby hamlet of Aqir Zayti.
+Meanwhile, Alawite tribal sheikhs used the opportunity of Khawabi's weakened status to confiscate part of the Sunni aghas' landholdings outside the village.

-Between 1970 and 1998 much of the strongly-built area of the fortress's northern end was dismantled.
-The current inhabitants, who split into eight main families, own their homes in the village and are largely self-sufficient.
-Though they are connected to electricity, there were no telephone lines in 1998.
-A house adjacent to the central citadel serves as the residence of Khawabi's community headman.
-The citadel is currently registered as private property by the Syrian Directorate of Antiquities and Museums.